 I’ve traveled to San Juan Island several times before but somehow never heard of this place until my most recent visit.
 Both British and American troops were stationed on the island in the late 1800s, and this area shows how both troops were able to resolve their differences without turning to violence.

 There were tents set up with re-enactors full of information about the camp and fun to talk to.
-This camp is fun for families and an educational San Juan Island activity.
+This camp is a fun family Washington vacation idea and an educational San Juan Island activity.

 2. Smell the Lavender at Pelindaba Lavender Farm